 - 2 sprigs fresh rosemary

-- In a 6-quart slow cooker, place the meat in the insert and add the 4 potatoes, 1 diced red onion, 3 garlic cloves, and ½ a cup of dried cranberries.
-Sprinkle the gravy mix over ingredients, plus the 1 teaspoon of salt and ½ a teaspoon of pepper.
-Add the 6 cups of beef broth and gently stir to combine.
-Place the 2 sprigs of rosemary in the broth.
+- In a 6-quart slow cooker, place the meat in the insert and add 4 potatoes, 1 diced red onion, 3 garlic cloves, and ½ cup dried cranberries.
+Sprinkle the gravy mix over ingredients, plus the 1 teaspoon salt and ½ teaspoon pepper.
+Add 6 cups beef broth and gently stir to combine.
+Place 2 sprigs rosemary in the broth.

 - Cover and cook on Low for 8 to 10 hours or on High for 5 or 6 hours.

 - Remove the rosemary, gently stir again before serving.

 - For a thicker broth, remove a few of the potatoes and mash them with a fork into a paste.
 Add back in the stew and stir again.

 - For more veggies in the stew, feel free to add 2 diced carrots or parsnips at the beginning of cooking.
 If you add a lot of vegetables, increase the broth to 7 cups.

 - pounds cremini mushrooms (baby bellas), trimmed and sliced